IBM/Hybrid-Cloud-Applications-and-Services/README.md

 	This is where enterprise developers go to find the products (for example, an API or a group of APIs) that are exposed in the API catalog.
 Developers also can interact with each other through the Blogs and Forums links.

-# 3. Integrate WebSphere Liberty and API Connect: push and pull
+# 4. Integrate WebSphere Liberty and API Connect: push and pull
-> Choose either [push](#31-push-websphere-liberty-apis-into-api-connect) or [pull](#32-pull-websphere-liberty-apis-from-api-connect) WebSphere Liberty APIs from API Connect.
+> Choose either [push](#41-push-websphere-liberty-apis-into-api-connect) or [pull](#42-pull-websphere-liberty-apis-from-api-connect) WebSphere Liberty APIs from API Connect.
 Also, push won't work on IBMer's account due to federated reasons.

-## 3.1 Push WebSphere Liberty APIs into API Connect
+## 4.1 Push WebSphere Liberty APIs into API Connect

-1. Go to `<your IP>:9085/ibm/api/explorer/`
+1. Go to `https://<Cloud Host:Port>/ibm/api/explorer/`

 2. Click **POST** for the apiconnect endpoint